-Academic Department: Technology and Consumer Sciences Program of Study: Computer Assisted Design and Drafting two-dimensional (2D) and three-dimensional (3D) documentation and modeling typical of entry level CAD operators.
+Academic Department: Technology and Consumer Sciences Program of Study: Computer Assisted Design and Drafting Field of Interest: Applied Technology

+Description: The Certificate of Completion (CCL) in CAD Fundamentals program is designed to provide students with the Computer-Aided design (CAD) skills and competence in two-dimensional (2D) and three-dimensional (3D) documentation and modeling typical of entry level CAD operators.
 Students may apply these courses toward the Associate in Applied Science (AAS) degree in Architectural and Civil CAD Technology.